webix-hub/docs/data/desktop/dimensions.md

 </script>
 ~~~

-Auto sizing adjusts the component or its item to available space (parent container, if these's the one; otherwise, to the document body).
-If there're several components or several layout columns on the page, each of
+Auto sizing adjusts the component or its item to available space (parent container, if there is one; otherwise, to the document body).
+If there are several components or several layout columns on the page, each of
 which, they will equally distribute available space among them.